 - Download and copy the Aroma File manager.zip file to your memory card.
 Remember not to extract it.

 - Now switch off your phone completely until it vibrates.
 Boot the phone into recovery mode.
 Different phones have different ways to enter recovery mode.
-If you don’t know how to boot into recovery, you can Google it or you can also ask us in comments below.
+If you don’t know how to boot into recovery, you can Google it or you can also ask us in the comments below.

 - In case of CWM recovery: